Skip to main content

 Series batteries per string: 48V / 12V = 4 batteries in series.
 Parallel strings: 781 / 100 = 7.8, round up to 8 strings.
 Total: 4 x 8 = 32 batteries.

-At roughly $250 per 100Ah LiFePO4 battery, that is $8,000 for the battery bank alone.
+At roughly $250 per 100Ah LiFePO4 battery as of early 2026, that is $8,000 for the battery bank alone.
 This is why whole-house off-grid systems are a major investment — and why reducing daily usage (efficient appliances, gas cooking, solar water heating) pays off so directly.
 Cutting usage from 10kWh to 7kWh saves 10 batteries and $2,500.

 Choosing the Right Battery Chemistry

 LiFePO4 is the default choice for new off-grid solar builds.
 It handles 3,000-5,000 cycles at 80% DoD, charges fast, and requires zero maintenance.
 The high DoD means fewer total batteries.
-Downsides: higher upfront cost ($200-300 per 100Ah) and cannot charge below 0°C without a heated enclosure.
+Downsides: higher upfront cost as of early 2026 ($200-300 per 100Ah) and cannot charge below 0°C without a heated enclosure.

 AGM (Absorbed Glass Mat) was the go-to before LiFePO4 prices dropped.
 It is maintenance-free and handles freezing well, but only delivers 50% DoD safely and lasts 400-600 cycles.
 You need nearly twice as many AGM batteries as LiFePO4 for the same usable capacity, and you will replace them 5-8 times over the life of a LiFePO4 bank.

-Flooded lead-acid costs the least upfront ($80-120 per 100Ah) but demands monthly water-level checks, vents for hydrogen gas, and the same 50% DoD and short cycle life as AGM.
+Flooded lead-acid costs the least upfront as of early 2026 ($80-120 per 100Ah) but demands monthly water-level checks, vents for hydrogen gas, and the same 50% DoD and short cycle life as AGM.
 Suitable only if your budget is tight and you do not mind regular maintenance.

 For most solar systems built today, LiFePO4 costs less over its lifetime, takes up less space, weighs less, and needs no maintenance.
 The upfront price premium disappears when you factor in replacements and the larger bank size needed for lead-acid chemistry.